gto76/my-linux-setup/README.md

 ```
 .
+├── dotfiles
+│   ├── .nrss
+│   │   └── config - Few rss feeds.
+│   ├── .my_bash_aliases - My aliases and functions.
+Can be used alone.
+│   ├── .my_bashrc - Aliases that only work with other files in a project.
+│   ├── .my_bashrc_personal - Few aliases that are locale specific.
+│   ├── .my_vimrc - My vim configuration.
+│   ├── .Xmodmapsi - 'jikl' become arrow keys when capslock is pressed
+│   ├── .Xmodmapus - Same, but for american layout.
+│   └── .Xmodmapusvi - Same, but with 'hjkl'.
+├── keymaps
+│   └── Reaper Shortcuts Jure 04.ReaperKeyMap - My Reaper DAW keymap.
-├── Desktop
+├── textfiles
-│   ├── ETC - List of thigs I first set up on a fresh install.
+│   ├── INS - List of thigs I first set up on a fresh install.
 │   ├── NYK - Summaries of interesting computer topics.
-│   └── WTF MAN - Long list of unix commands.
+│   └── WTF-MAN - Long list of unix commands.
-├── .nrss
-│   └── config - Few rss feeds.
-├── reaper
-│   └── Reaper Shortcuts Jure 04.ReaperKeyMap - My Reaper DAW keymap.
-├── .bash_aliases - My bash aliases and functions.
-├── .bashrc - Few aliases that are locale specific.
-├── install.sh - Installs links to files to coresponding directories.
+├── install - Links dotfiles to HOME and textfiles to Desktop.
-├── README.md - You are here.
+└── README.md - You are here.
-├── .vimrc - Few vim configurations.
-├── .Xmodmapsi - Special keymap with capslock as additional modifier.
-└── .Xmodmapus - Same, but for american layout.
 ```

 The two biggest and most important files are:

-* `.bash_aliases` and
+* `./dotfiles/.my_bash_aliases` and
-* `./Desktop/WTF MAN`.
+* `./textfiles/WTF-MAN`.

 The first one contains handy bash scripts and aliases.
-You need .bashrc with this line: `. ~/.bash_aliases` in your home directory, for it to get loaded at console startup.
+It can be used withouth other files in a project, just copy it in home directory and add this line: `. ~/.my_bash_aliases` to .bashrc (also located in home directory, if not create it).
+If you also want other files then use install script (see below).

 Other big file `WTF MAN`, contains short explanations and examples of useful Unix commands.

-Once installed, they are easily accessible with the following commands:
+Once everything is installed, they are easily accessible with the following commands:
 ```
 	m1 -> less WTF MAN,
     m2 -> less .bash_alisases